 How to: Modify a Table's Design Using Access SQL

 After you have created and populated a table, you may need to modify the table's design.
 To do so, use the ALTER TABLE statement.
-Be aware that altering an existing table's structure may cause you to lose some of the data.
+But be forewarned that altering an existing table's structure may cause you to lose some of the data.
 For example, changing a field's data type can result in data loss or rounding errors, depending on the data types you are using.
 It can also break other parts of your application that may refer to the changed field.
 You should always use extra caution before modifying the structure of an existing table.

 With the ALTER TABLE statement, you can add, remove, or change a column (or field), and you can add or remove a constraint.
 You can also declare a default value for a field; however, you can alter only one field at a time.
 Suppose that you have an invoicing database, and you want to add a field to the Customers table.
 To add a field with the ALTER TABLE statement, use the ADD COLUMN clause with the name of the field, its data type, and the size of the data type, if it is required.